apmckelvey/Boat-Man-Shooters/ReadME.md

 # Overview <a name="overview"></a>

-This is a online multiple player game where the intention is to shoot other boats and to stay alive.
+This is an online multiple player game where the intention is to shoot other boats and to stay alive.
 It is a constant lobby in which there can be a winner at any given time, given who is surviving.

 ## Features <a name="features"></a>